 Anthony Hunt (1)

-He commissioned the corvette Sphinx 20 in October 1775, and sailed for North America in February 1776, being present at the unsuccessful attack on Charleston on 28 June 1776.
-During June 1777 he was instructed to take a convoy from New York to Antigua and then return, and his command was present in the Philadelphia campaign of August – November 1777.
-Later patrolling off Cape Henlopen, the Sphinx took several privateers including the Eagle on 30 November and Rover on 1 December.
+Hunt commissioned the Sphinx 20 in October 1775 and sailed for North America via Cork from Plymouth in January 1776 with three transports, being present at the unsuccessful attack on Charleston on 28 June.
+He saw further service off that port and the Delaware into the autumn, and was present at the occupation of Rhode Island on 8 December.
+After sailing out of New York in May 1777 the Sphinx captured a large brig laden with stores and arms for the rebels, and in June she was instructed to take a convoy from New York to Antigua and then return.
+Hunt’s command was present in the Philadelphia campaign of August – November, and later patrolling off Cape Henlopen she took several privateers including the Eagle on 30 November and the Rover on 1 December.
+Hunt left the vessel shortly afterwards to return home.

-During the winter of 1778 Captain Hunt commanded the Hector 74 in a temporary capacity for Captain Sir John Hamilton in home waters.
-In March 1779 he recommissioned the Portland 50 as the flagship of Rear-Admiral Richard Edwards at Newfoundland, sailing thither in June, and after returning home he was present in Commodore Charles Fielding’s squadron that detained a Dutch convoy on 31 December 1779 .
-He remained in command of the Portland until the early part of 1780 before commissioning the Spanish prize Diligente 70 as a receiving ship at Portsmouth, retaining her until 1782.
+During the winter of 1778 he commanded the Hector 74 in a temporary capacity for Captain Sir John Hamilton in home waters, and in March 1779 he recommissioned the Portland 50 as the flagship of Rear-Admiral Richard Edwards at Newfoundland, sailing thither in June.
+After returning home he was present in Commodore Charles Fielding’s squadron that detained a Dutch convoy on 31 December.
+He remained in command of the Portland until the early part of 1780.

-He died, the second captain of Greenwich Hospital, in 1796 where his wife was the matron.
+Hunt died, the second captain of Greenwich Hospital, in January 1796, at which institution his wife was the matron.

 He was married and had at least one daughter.